W3C-Context-Graph-Community-Group/Charter/v2/charter.md

 The Community Group Chair may make non-substantive corrections—including typographical, formatting, link, title, and contact-information updates—without a vote.
 Such changes will be publicly recorded.

+### Participation, Contributions, and Licensing
+This group operates under the W3C Community and Business Group Process.
+Anything in this Charter that conflicts with that Process, the Community Contributor License Agreement (CLA), or the Final Specification Agreement (FSA) is void.
+Participation is open to anyone; W3C membership is not required and there is no fee to join.
+Substantive contributions to specifications are made only by participants who have agreed to the CLA.
+Specifications use the W3C Software and Document License; The group conducts its technical work in public, and the W3C Code of Ethics and Professional Conduct applies.
+(Links: Process, CLA, Code of Ethics.)

-## Initial Technical Draft
+## Notes

-The group’s initial technical input is the [Context Graph Protocol Draft v0.1](https://github.com/W3C-Context-Graph-Community-Group/Charter/blob/main/Context-Graph-Protocol-draft-v0.1.md).

-This document is an alpha draft for review and development.
+This is in a draft state.
 It is expected to evolve through public contributions, implementation experience, testing, and Community Group decision-making.